thdngan/permanent-ink/README.md

 ### Selection popup

-Whenever you select text with your mouse or finger, a small floating toolbar appears near the selection with two options:
+Whenever you select text with your mouse or finger, a small floating toolbar appears near the selection with 2 options:

 - **Cross out**: applies a strikethrough
 - **Highlight**: applies a highlight